Nov 01, 2024

 Return to {$returnto_text} Return to: Majors, Minors, and Programs

-Advisor: Dr. Barry Rhoades
+Advisor: Dr. Holly Boettger-Tong

 Career Description: Allied health encompasses a broad group of health professionals who use scientific principles and evidence-based practice for the diagnosis, evaluation and treatment of acute and chronic diseases, who promote disease prevention and wellness for optimum health and who support other healthcare providers in delivering care.
 The scope of allied health practice extends to the individual, the family, the community and to public education; many allied health professions specialize in the promotion of optimum health and the improvement of health-related quality of life.
 In addition, heath care administration and health systems management are important components of allied health.
 Professions that are often listed as “allied health” include many of the well-known non-nurse, non-physician health care providers including audiologists and speech language pathologists, physical therapists, occupational therapists and respiratory therapists, diagnostic medical personnel including medical technologists, imaging specialists, nutritionists, dietitians and physician assistants.